wfrank/wastools/README.rst

 Introduction
 ============

 WebSphere Administration Console is an easy to use web interface to do WebSphere configuration.
-While as your infrastructure become larger and larger, simple configuration tasks like changing JVM heap size of a cluster become more and more time consuming and error prone if you do it manually using WebSphere Administration Console.
+While as your infrastructure become larger and larger, simple configuration tasks like changing JVM heap size of a whole cluster become more and more time consuming and error prone if you do it manually using WebSphere Administration Console.
 Imagine you have a Cluster which has 60 JVM's.
 Automation start matters.

 There are some public available wsadmin script which address the issue to a certain extend, but in my opinion they are either not general purpose or not flexible enough.